-The tekmar Boiler Control 264 can control the supply water temperature from up to 4 on / off stages based on outdoor temperature, control for Domestic Hot Water (DHW) generation, or a setpoint requirement.
+The tekmar Boiler Control 268 can control the supply water temperature from up to 9 on / off stages based on outdoor temperature, control for Domestic Hot Water (DHW) generation, a setpoint requirement or optionally an external input signal (0 - 10 V (dc)).
 A large easy to read display provides current system temperatures and operating status.
 The control has outputs for a primary pump and either a combustion air damper or alarm.
 Based on the mode of operation selected, the control can operate different combinations of boiler stages and boiler pumps.